-Traumatic Brain Injury & Concussion Resources For Parents & Families
+Traumatic Brain Injury (TBI) & Concussion Resources for Parents & Families

 If you are the parent or family member of a Central Oregon student who has experienced a concussion or Traumatic Brain Injury (TBI), you have access to one of the most comprehensive brain injury partnerships in the state.
 In Central Oregon, health professionals and educators work together to identify, assess and serve students with concussion or TBI from birth to 21 years of age.

-The High Desert Education Service District works closely with The Center for Orthopedic and Neurological Care & Research, including a team of highly experienced brain injury medical experts, to help you advocate for and support your student along a path towards recovery.
-HDESD also enjoys a long-standing partnership with the national Center on Brain Injury Research and Training (CBIRT), an organization focused on helping educators and other professionals improve outcomes for people with brain injury.
+The High Desert Education Service District works closely with The Center for Orthopedic and Neurological Care & Research, including a team of highly experienced brain injury medical experts, to support your student along a path towards recovery.
+HDESD also enjoys a long-standing partnership with The Center on Brain Injury Research and Training (CBIRT), an organization focused on helping educators and other professionals improve outcomes for people with brain injury.

 As a parent or family member, there are few things you can do to get started: